hassio-addons/addon-vscode/README.md

   most devices will lack the resources to run this add-on (e.g., Raspberry Pi).
 - If you get a blank screen (and it worked before), it could be that you changed your workspace.
 Reinstalling the add-on will not help since it keeps the data in your browser.
-To remove it (Chrome) open up developer mode, then application tab and find "clear storage".
-Now refresh the page and your back.
+To remove it (in Chrome) open up developer tools (F12), then go to the application tab and click "clear storage".
+Now refresh the page and you're back in action.
 - "Visual Studio Code is unable to watch for file changes in this large workspace" (error ENOSPC)